ThePeeps191/Blooket-Collection/README.md

 Credits to Sean V#9999 for making some of the cheats from the Answers folder.

 Credits to Basil#1337 for giving me an idea how to do it.

+# Don't steal code
+Please don't steal code, if you want to modify it make sure to credit me, thank you.